DHTMLX/docs-todolist/docs/guides/initialization.md

 [Download the To Do List package](https://dhtmlx.com/docs/products/dhtmlxTodo/download.shtml) and unpack it into a folder of your project.

-To create To Do List, you need to include 2 source files on your page:
+Include 2 source files on your page:

 - *todo.js*
 - *todo.css*

-Make sure that you set correct relative paths to the source files:
+Set the correct relative paths to the source files:

 ~~~html title="index.html"
 <script type="text/javascript" src="./dist/todo.js"></script>